ChargeStorm/byteguide/README.md

 > [!WARNING]
-> This branch contains custom configuration.
-This should be converted to configuration options and merged to the parent repository.
+> This branch contains custom CTEK configuration.
+This should be converted to configuration options and merged to the parent repository asap.

 # Byteguide